 - Before eating raw fruits and veggies, rinse them and use a scrub brush to remove dirt.

 - Take the outermost leaves off of lettuce and cabbage.

-- Refrigerate leftovers within two hours after eating.
-Also, avoid eating cooked food that has been out of the refrigerator for more than two hours.
+- Refrigerate leftovers within 2 hours after eating.
+Also, avoid eating cooked food that has been out of the refrigerator for more than 2 hours.

 - Keep your refrigerator temperature below 40ºF (4ºC) and your freezer at 0ºF (-18ºC) or below.
 Buy a thermometer to check the temperature.

 The Society of Obstetricians and Gynaecologists of Canada

 Athearn PN, Kendall PA, Hillers VV, et al. Awareness and acceptance of current food safety recommendations during pregnancy.
 Matern Child Health J. 2004;8:149-162.

 Cates SC, Cater-Young HL, Conley S, et al. Pregnant women and listeriosis: preferred educational messages and delivery mechanisms.
 J Nutr Educ Behav.
 2004;36:121-127.